-Whether or not imagery of a person who is, or seems to be, under the age of 25 under25s is likely to be acceptable is partly dependent on how significantly they are featured.

-Broadly speaking, this imagery will either be 'incidental' or show under-25s someone in a 'significant role'.
+Whether or not imagery of under-25s is likely to be acceptable is partly dependent on how significantly they are featured.
+Broadly speaking, this imagery will either be 'incidental' or show under-25s in a 'significant role'.
 Although there may be borderline cases between these two categories, the following may be a helpful guide: